rajeshwarpatlolla/fullstack-webstuff/README.md

 - [php](http://php.net/) - A popular general-purpose scripting language that is especially suited to web development.
 - [python](https://www.python.org/) - Lets you work quickly and integrate systems more effectively.
 - [ruby](https://www.ruby-lang.org/en/) - A dynamic, open source programming language with a focus on simplicity and productivity.
-- [Meteor](https://www.meteor.com/) - A complete open source platform for building web and mobile apps in pure JavaScript.

 ### Node JS Frameworks
 - [Express JS](http://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js